tf4482/acst-dl/README.md

 **SSL certificate errors**: Set `"verify_ssl": false` in the configuration to bypass SSL certificate verification for problematic servers.

-**Duplicate detection**: Files with the same URL will always generate the same hash-based filename, preventing re-downloads.
+**Duplicate detection**: Files with the same URL produce the same hash.
+The downloader skips a new download if any `.mp3` in the current subfolder already contains that hash in its filename, even when the base names differ.

 ### Console Output